Plas Newydd (Anglesey): Parkland and gardens

 The house is set within an outstanding park, landscaped at the turn of the 18th and 19th centuries.
 The design included input from Humphry Repton, and his trademark Red Book of before and after landscape views is still extant.
 With its extensive waterside site, superb location, and views of the Menai Strait and Snowdonia, it is the only Anglesey site to be classed as Grade I in the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.
 It is within the Anglesey Area of Outstanding Natural Beauty and is within an Environmentally sensitive area.

-In January 2010, the grounds became the first part of North Wales to be included in Google Street View, thanks to a scheme to include National Trust properties by using the Google Trike where vehicular access is limited.
+In January 2010, the grounds became the first part of North Wales to be included in Google Street View, thanks to a scheme to include National Trust properties by using the Google Trike which scanned the paths at Plas Newydd in August 2009, where vehicular access is limited.

 Scheduled monuments

 There are two prehistoric scheduled monuments on the site.
-Neither of them is directly accessible to the public, although they can both be seen.
 The two monuments formed a single entry in the Ancient Monuments Protection Act 1882, and so, along with two other Welsh monuments, were among the first to receive legal protection.

 Plas Newydd Burial Chambers are two adjoining stone chambers of a Neolithic burial cairn or cromlech.
 They stand on private lawns in front of the house.

 Bryn-yr-Hen-Bobl Burial Chamber ("Hill of the old people") is a substantial mound with a stone chamber, to the south of the parkland.
 Bones were found here in 1754.
-It was excavated by W J Hemp in 1929–35, and Neolithic pottery appeared to lie under and in front of the mound, suggesting a settlement predating its use as a burial site.
+It was excavated by Wilfrid James Hemp in 1929–35, and Neolithic pottery appeared to lie under and in front of the mound, suggesting a settlement predating its use as a burial site.
 The chamber was given a doorway following the dig, but is not accessible to the public.
 It is visible from the southern edge of 'Garden Wood'.

 Listed buildings on Plas Newydd Estate

-In addition to the Grade I listed main house, Plas Newydd had a vast estate covering 3848 ha including outlying properties.
+In addition to the Grade I listed main house, Plas Newydd had a large estate covering 3848 ha including outlying properties.
 The main estate lands stretched from the Grand Lodge in the north to Llanedwen in the south, taking in further listed buildings and structures in the estate grounds.